Looking for the best places to visit in North Island New Zealand? You’ve landed in the right place!

 There are plenty of things to do in the Bay of Islands, from sailing and fishing to kayaking.

 You can book a tour to explore some of the islands by boat, or even hire a kayak and explore them yourself.
-There are plenty of sheltered coves and beaches to stop at along the way for a swim, or you could even try your hand at stand up paddleboarding.
+There are plenty of sheltered coves and beaches you can stop at for a swim.
+You could even try stand-up paddleboarding.

 There are also plenty of things to do onshore, from exploring the quaint towns and villages to hiking through the native bush.